miccheng/test-automation-workshop/docs/exercises/exercise10.md

    ```

    > **Note:** Remember to save the file.

+   The code above interacts with the database via Sequelize to destroy tasks that are marked completed by the user where the task properties on the database reflect the completion via a boolean.
+If the specific database record is able to be successfully removed, a HTTP JSON response of `{ message: "Completed Tasks Deleted" }` is then reflected on the HTTP client.
+If there is a failed removal and an error is found, a JSON response status of 500 with the specific caught error will be reflected in the HTTP response body.

 3. You can now go back to the test file (`test/todoRoutes.test.js`) and rerun the test by clicking on the red "X" icon in the left gutter next to your test function.